sytone/PowerShellFrame/README.md

 PowerShellFrame
 ===============

-The PowerShellFram is a framework for installing and running powershell to be more porductive.
+The PowerShellFrame is a framework for installing and running powershell to be more porductive.

+This updates your profile and adds some handy base commands for working with powershell.

 Installation
 -------------